If you come across a seal, there are some rules you need to remember to ensure your safety and to minimise your impact on the seal.

 - Dogs are not permitted within 50 metres of a seal on land.

-- Do not approach within 5 metres of a seal on a boat ramp, pier or other man-made structure.
+- Do not approach within 5 metres of a seal on a boat ramp, pier, jetty or other infrastructure connected to land and designed for access to the water.

 - Dogs must not enter the water within 150 metres of a dolphin, 300 metres of a whale or 50 metres of a seal.